BinPro/CONCOCT/README.md

 ```
 Which should execute all tests without errors.

-You can now follow the comlete workflow tutorial.
+You can now follow the complete workflow tutorial.

 ##Execute concoct##
 The script concoct takes two input files.
 The first file, the coverage